ls1intum/Artemis/docs/user/lti.rst

 #.
 Locate the unit and the corresponding LTI component in Studio.
 #.
 Click on *Edit* for the LTI component.
 #.
 Find the *Tool URL* field and paste the previously copied LTI 1.3 Launch URL from Artemis into this field.
 #.
-Save the LTI Component and click on *Publish* for make LTI Component accessible for the students.
+Save the LTI Component and click on *Publish* to make LTI Component accessible for the students.

 .. figure:: lti/edx_add_exercise_link.png
     :align: center
     :width: 700
     :alt: edX - Add Tool URL

 Common Issues
 -------------